The-Notebookinator/notebookinator/utils/components.typ

 ///   ]
 /// })
 /// ```
-/// - callback (function): A function which returns the content of the toc
+/// - callback (function): A function which returns the content of the toc.
+The function must take `frontmatter`, `body`, and `appendix` arguments.
 /// -> function
 #let make-toc(callback) = {
   let helper(type) = {